fjgreco/E2EAI-public/markdown/neural_network.md

     history = model.fit(train_features, train_labels, epochs=50, verbose=0, validation_split=0.25)

-# Our code produces an assortment of outputs, which we save to our RESULTS location
+# An assortment of outputs is saved to the RESULTS location
+Here, we save to a folder in the CP4D file system.

     output_model_folder = os.environ["RESULT_DIR"]

 ### The trained model

  	h5_filename  = "bioinformatics_model.h5"